 What are best practices to obtain express written consent?
 Best practices to consider when drafting your express consent language include:What kind of language should I use to obtain express consent from my customers?

-- The individual providing consent should be required to provide affirmative acceptance of the specific consent provision, in addition to any general acceptance of the terms and conditions of use of your company’s website or product.
+The individual providing consent should be required to check a box, initial a blank, or otherwise provide affirmative acceptance of the specific consent provision, in addition to any general acceptance of the terms and conditions of use of your company’s website or product.

 What kind of language should I use to obtain express consent from my customers?